n0mad1k/ops-logger/README.md

 ## Status Indicators

-RedTeam Logger provides visual feedback through tmux window names:
+Ops Logger provides visual feedback through tmux window names:
 - **🔴 [window-name]**: Logging is active in this window
 - **🎥 [window-name]**: Recording is active in this window
 - **🔴🎥 [window-name]**: Both logging and recording are active